Eragoo/rmq-lab/rmq.spring.publisher/readme-article.md

     publisher-confirm-type: correlated
 ```

-There is no such issue for confirm-type: correlated, but since channels are held untill all confirmations arrive with default configuration you might expirience performance issues due to channel churn.
+There is no such issue for confirm-type: correlated, but since channels are held until all confirmations arrive with the default configuration, you might experience performance issues due to channel churn.

 ## Bonus: Why Channel Limits Matter for Performance